Ali-Mirghasemi/Stream/README.md

 ## Reading Data

-Similarly, you can use the Stream functions to read data from the stream buffer:
+Similarly, you can use the StreamBuffer functions to read data from the stream buffer:

 ```c
 float floatValue = Stream_readFloat(&stream);